KopiCloud-AD-API/kopicloud-ad-api.github.io/docs/terraform/terraform-dns/tf-dns.md

 ---
+title: DNS with Terraform
-title: Manage Microsof DNS with Terraform
+description: Manage Microsoft DNS with Terraform
 ---

-# Manage Microsof DNS with Terraform
+# DNS with Terraform

-Our KopiCloud AD Terraform Provider, can help to automate:
+Our KopiCloud AD Terraform Provider, can help to manage Microsoft DNS:

 - Create and remove DNS A Records